carolinethielen/transescorta/replit.md

-# TransConnect - Dating Platform for Trans Community
+# TransConnect - Trans* Escort Platform

 ## Overview

-TransConnect is a modern, mobile-first dating platform specifically designed for the Trans* community.
-The application features a Tinder-style swipe interface, real-time chat functionality, premium subscriptions, and location-based matching.
-It's built as a full-stack web application with a focus on creating a safe, inclusive space for authentic connections.
+TransConnect is a modern, mobile-first escort platform specifically designed following the hunqz.com model.
+Trans* users serve as escorts/service providers whose profiles are displayed publicly in a browsable grid, while men register as customers to contact them.
+The platform features a one-way visibility system where only trans escorts appear in the browsing interface, real-time chat functionality, and location-based discovery.

 ## User Preferences